TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * In _The Fountain of Youth?_, you can now build outposts and walls.

+#### _Blood, Ice and Steal_ Act 2

+* In _Strange Alliances_, John Black's sexist remark to Stuart Black has been changed to "Stuart, protect the wounded."

 ### 1.3 Random Names

 * The Knights of St. John now have the following random names for their galleys: